 In 1954, the Alumnae Association celebrated Columbia College's centennial by dressing a doll to represent each decade of the college's existence.
 Following this, the Class of 1993 began the tradition of dressing each new doll as the yearly recipient of the Savory Award.
-In the years following, each class was challenged to dress a doll that represented the popular styles of dress or something special to the women of that year.
+In the years following, each class was challenged to dress a doll that represented the popular styles of dress or something special to the students of that year.
 The Columbia College Doll Collection is housed in the parlor of Alumnae Hall.

-Big & Little Sister Program
+Big Koala & Little Koala Mentor Program

-The Big & Little Sister Program is a campus tradition that came back to life in the fall of 2009.
-Designed by members of the Class of 2011, the mission of the Big & Little Sister Program is to provide an avenue for first-year students and members of the junior class to establish meaningful friendships.
-Through these friendships the junior class hopes to help acclimate first-year students to the campus community and to provide them with an important support system.
-Big and Little Sisters are matched through a process conducted by the Junior Class Officers.
-Little Sisters learn the identity of their Big Sisters during Reveal Night, the culminating event of Secret Sister Week.
+The Big Koala & Little Koala Mentor Program is a campus tradition that came back to life in the fall of 2009.
+Designed by members of the Class of 2011, the mission of the Big & Little Koala Mentor Program is to provide an avenue for first year students and members of the junior class to establish meaningful friendships.
+Through these friendships the junior class hopes to help acclimate first year students to the campus community and to provide them with an important support system.
+Big and Little Koalas are matched through a process conducted by the Junior Class Officers.
+Little Koalas learn the identity of their Big Koalas during Reveal Night, the culminating event of Secret Koala Week.